neurobooth/neurobooth-os/docs/single_machine_testing.md

 ## Configuration
 The main config file is `neurobooth_os_config.yaml`, located in the folder named by the `NB_CONFIG` environment variable.
 The format is the normalized machines + services layout: a top-level `machines:` dict keyed by machine name, plus `acquisition` / `presentation` / `control` sections that reference machines by name.
 See [system_configuration.md](arch/system_configuration.md) for the authoritative schema.

 For single-machine testing, define one machine in `machines:` with `user` set to `""`, and have all three service sections reference that machine by its dict key.
-An empty `user` triggers a local-execution shortcut in `netcomm/client.py:_run_cmd` so SCHTASKS, WMIC, and tasklist run on this machine without remote credentials — no Windows password is required, and `machines.<name>.password` should be omitted entirely.
+An empty `user` triggers a local-execution shortcut in `netcomm/client.py` so SCHTASKS, Get-CimInstance, and tasklist run on this machine without remote credentials — no Windows password is required, and `machines.<name>.password` should be omitted entirely.

 Minimal example (`neurobooth_os_config.yaml`):